Liam Gallagher buys Noel Edmonds' £3million Cannes mansion

 TV presenter Edmonds (Deal Or No Deal, Noel’s House Party) is said to have listed the house for £4million in 2018 before moving to New Zealand.

-The mansion – located in Grasse, the world’s perfume capital – reportedly features numerous engravings of Edmonds’ first name, which he shared with Liam’s estranged brother and former bandmate Noel Gallagher.
+The mansion – located in Grasse, the world’s perfume capital – reportedly features numerous engravings of Edmonds’ first name, which he shares with Liam’s estranged brother and former bandmate Noel Gallagher.

 “Liam’s been telling mates, ‘I’ve bought Mr Blobby’s house’,” a source said.
 “Him and [fiancé and manager] Debbie [Gwyther] plan to put their own stamp on it.
 They think all the carvings of Noel’s name are quite funny and ironic.”